 AACAP's Diversity Equity and Inclusion Emerging Leaders (DEI) Fellowship

 The American Academy of Child and Adolescent Psychiatry (AACAP) has a significant commitment to promote mental health equity and combat structural racism.
 The goal of the AACAP Diversity Equity and Inclusion Emerging Leaders (DEI) Fellowship is to support AACAP in strengthening its diversity leadership and workforce development efforts across the organization and the Journal of the American Academy of Child and Adolescent (JAACAP).
-Starting in 2022, this two-year fellowship will offer mentorship and leadership experience in the following AACAP areas:
+In 2023, this two-year fellowship will offer mentorship and leadership experience in the following AACAP areas:

 In subsequent years the Fellowship will include positions in other AACAP priority areas such as:

 - Clinical Practice

 Through the DEI Fellowship, Fellows will complete projects of their choosing and be assigned a mentor who is a member of the AACAP Council or JAACAP.
 Upon completion of the project, the Fellow must complete an article for AACAP News.
 Fellows must also attend AACAP meetings related to their area (ie Council Retreat, Annual Meeting, JAACAP Meetings).
 The DEI Fellowship will be Chaired by Drs.
 Lisa Cullins and Cheryl Al-Mateen, outgoing Co Chairs of AACAP’s Diversity and Culture Committee.
 Drs.
 Cullins and Al-Mateen will serve as secondary mentors and advisors to the Fellowship Program.
 Fellows must also actively participate in AACAP’s Diversity and Culture Committee by regular attendance on one of the quarterly AACAP Caucuses Zoom meetings in addition to monthly Diversity and Culture Committee Zoom meetings.